Crews rescue man stuck in underground storm pipe for 2 days

-Officials freed the man from the 16-inch (40-centimeter) pipe around 9:30 p.m.
-Sunday, said Contra Costa County Fire Protection District spokesperson Steve Hill.
+Officials freed the man from the 16-inch pipe around 9:30 p.m.
+Sunday in Antioch, said Contra Costa County Fire Protection District spokesperson Steve Hill.

 "When we finally got him out of the ground, he was beyond exuberant.
 He was beyond happy to be above ground," Hill said.